graphql/composite-schemas-wg/rfcs/spec/spec/Section 2 -- Composition.md

 # Composition

-The composition of subgraphs describes the process of merging multiple subgraph schemas into a single GraphQL schema that is annotated with GraphQL Fusion execution directives.
+The composition of subgraphs describes the process of merging multiple subgraph schemas into a single GraphQL schema that is annotated with execution directives.
 This single GraphQL schema is the output of the Schema Composition and represents the Gateway Configuration.
 The schema composition process is divided into four algorithms, `Validate`, `Compose`, and `Finalize` that are run in order.